-5.5 Conduct a Fair Labor Standards Act (FLSA) audit.
-Jean Premutati In Progress Due to lack of permanent GM, this has been stalled in bringing to the Board.
-Will submit results to bargaining units and after meet and confer will bring to the Board for approval.
-2017 5.6 Establish and develop an employee professional development plan.
-Jean Premutati Not- Started 2017 6.0 A Administrative Management • 6.1 Annexation of the Ord community.
-Mike Wegley In Progress Ongoing; In discussions with SCSD 2018 6.2 Routinely review policies and procedures.
-Keith Van Der Maaten In Progress Currently reviewing the Districts Procurement Policy.
-2016 6.3 Encourage Board development.
-Keith Van Der Maaten Not- Started 2017 6.4 Conduct new Board member orientation program.
-Keith Van Der Maaten Not- Started Will be needed after November 2016 elections 2017 6.5 Digitize district records.
-Keith Van Der Maaten Not- Started Will be a part of the scope of work for the new Applications Analyst upon Budget Approval and hiring 2017 6.6 Achieve the CSDA District of Distinction award.
-Keith Van Der Maaten Not- Started 2018 6.7 Incorporate appropriate technology into the District's daily functions.
-Keith Van Der Maaten Not- Started Will be a part of the scope of work for the new Applications Analyst upon Budget Approval and hiring 2017 6.8 Update strategic plan annually.
-Keith Van Der Maaten In Progress To be done at the May 16, 2016 Board Meeting Annually
+6.1 Annexation of the Ord community.
+Mike Wegley In Progress Ongoing; In discussions with SCSD and FORA.
+2018 6.2 Routinely review policies and procedures.
+Keith Van Der Maaten Ongoing Periodically reviewing all District policies.
+Annually 6.3 Encourage Board development.
+Keith Van Der Maaten Not-Started 2017 6.4 Conduct new Board member orientation program.
+Keith Van Der Maaten Not-Started 2017 6.5 Digitize district records.
+Keith Van Der Maaten Not-Started 2017 6.6 Achieve the CSDA District of Distinction award.
+Keith Van Der Maaten Not-Started 2018 6.7 Incorporate appropriate technology into the District's daily functions.
+Kelly Cadiente In Progress The District hired an applications analyst who is in the process of evaluating use of technology and applications.
+2017 6.8 Update strategic plan annually.
+Keith Van Der Maaten Completed To be discussed at the March 6, 2017 Board Meeting Annually review